MJ Melendez Player Props: Royals vs. Orioles

-On Saturday, MJ Melendez (.472 slugging percentage in past 10 games, including one home run) and the Kansas City Royals play the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
-First pitch is at 4:05 PM ET.
+MJ Melendez -- hitting .278 in his past 10 games -- will be in action for the Kansas City Royals against the Baltimore Orioles, with Kyle Gibson on the mound, on June 11 at 1:35 PM ET.

 MJ Melendez Game Info & Props vs. the Orioles